Lzaruss/Lzaruss/README.md

 <h3 align="center">A software developer</h3>

-I'm studying **BSc Business Information Systems (Multiplatform Application Development) at ISEP CEU** and I am currently working with Node.js and RPA technologies.
-I am focused on my professional and personal growth, applying everything I have learned in my career.
-I have the ability to identify problems, analyze their causes and find effective solutions.
-I am also able to adapt to changing environments and face new challenges and tasks efficiently.
+Enthusiastic and creative software developer.
+I am currently working with Node.js, Python and Java technologies.
+My main focus is on my personal and professional growth, applying all the knowledge acquired during my career.
+I possess skills in problem identification and analysis, allowing me to find effective solutions.
+In addition, I have the ability to adapt to changing environments and face new challenges and tasks efficiently.

 ---